darrendonhardt/Getting_and_Cleaning_Data/Peer_Assessment_1/README.md

 Result
 ------
-The result data set of the calculation (sorted by activity and subject) is written in a textfile (result.txt) with a semicolon a separator.
+The result data set of the calculation (sorted by activity and subject) is written in a textfile (result.txt) with a semicolon as separator.